Cray-HPE/docs-csm/install/boot_livecd_virtual_iso.md

 Access your BMC's web interface and navigate to `Settings` -> `Media Redirection Settings` -> `General Settings`.

-Enable `Remote Media Support` and `Mount CD/DVD` and then fill in the server IP or DNS name and the path to the server.
+Enable `Remote Media Support` and `Mount CD/DVD` and then fill in the server IP address or DNS name and the path to the server.

 ![Screen Shot of Gigabyte BMC General Settings](../img/bmc-virtual-media-settings-gigabyte.png)